 - McGraw Stroll

-A: NVCWDA offers brief lessons at the beginning of each dance, usually one line dance and one couples dance.
-Consult our Looking for Lessons section.
+A: NVCWDA offers lessons at the beginning of each dance, usually one line dance and one couples dance.
+Our resources page lists other organizations offering lessons.

-Q: What is the age group at the dances?
+Q: What is the age group at the dance events? ↑ top↑

 A: Our weather/emergency closure policy follows that of Fairfax County Government offices (Neighborhood and Community Services).
 If NCS facilities are closed on Saturday evening, our dance is cancelled.